robinmollah/robinmollah.github.io/source/_posts/Maintaing-extra-large-files-with-Git-and-GCS.md

 So, experiencing all above methods, I have found we can integrate GitHub with GCS and a bit of scripting to make it work seamlessly.

-### How it will work?
+### How it works?
-In brief, binary files will be ignored from the Git system.
-But while comiting a change and tagged with `bin-updated`, it will be uploaded in GCS.
+In brief, binary files are ignored from the Git system.
+But while committing a change and tagged with `bin-updated`, it get uploaded in a GCS bucket.

 Prerequisite knowledge:
 * Bash scripting